ewwhash/Cyan/README.md

 ## Whitelist access
 That's feature can protect your BIOS from other people and can ask trusted user for boot.

+# How to build own Cyan BIOS?
+You need this lzss library, which is here: https://github.com/BrightYC/Other/blob/master/lzss.lua To compress, use this code: https://raw.githubusercontent.com/BrightYC/Cyan/master/compress.lua It can run natively, in OpenComputers, or whatever the lua code can interpret.
+And you need to place uncompressed code with name "minified.lua"

 ## Images/Videos